 To ensure consistency with grammar and sentence, this rule will give an error if you have a list that starts with uncapitalized words.

-This rule will give an error if you have a sentence with more than 40 words.
-The number of words may change in the future, generally 20-25 is the recommended amount per sentence in documentation.
+This rule will give a warning if you have a sentence with more than 25 words.

 In order to ensure readability and consistency, this rule will warn you if you have more than 1 space in a row in your text.

 This rule will give you a warning when using a term that we prefer to avoid in the documentation.